-34. SEVP is a federally regulated program that recognizes the inherent value in bringing the best and brightest students-wherever they are found-to the United States, to study and contribute to American academic institutions.

-35. Under the INA, certain international students are permitted to attend American universities on nonimmigrant F-1 visas.
-An F-1 visa permits international students to enter and be lawfully present in the United States to complete their courses of study, among other things.

-36. Eligibility to maintain F-1 status is governed by 8 U.S.C. § 1101(a)(15)(F)(i) and 8 C.F.R. § 214.2(f).
+- 46. SEVP is a federally regulated program that recognizes the inherent value in bringing the best and brightest students-wherever they are found-to the United States, to study and contribute to American academic institutions. - 47.
+Under the INA, certain international students are permitted to attend American universities on nonimmigrant F-1 visas.
+An F-1 visa permits international students to enter and be lawfully present in the United States to complete their courses of study, among other things. - 48.
+Eligibility to maintain F-1 status is governed by 8 U.S.C. § 1101(a)(15)(F)(i) and 8 C.F.R. § 214.2(f).

-37. As relevant here, in order to qualify for an F-1 visa, a noncitizen must: (1) "hav[e] a residence in a foreign country which he has no intention of abandoning"; (2) be "a bona fide student qualified to pursue a full course of study"; and (3) "seek[] to enter the United States temporarily and solely for the purpose of pursuing such a course of study ... at an established college, university, ... or other academic institution ... particularly designated by him and approved by the Attorney General."
-8 U.S.C. § 1101(a)(15)(F)(i) (emphasis added).

-38. The statutorily mandated process by which schools are "approved by the Attorney General" to host students who hold F-1 visas is administered by SEVP, a subcomponent of ICE (within DHS).3

-39. The process for seeking the required approval is known as "SEVP certification," see, e.g., 8 C.F.R. § 214.3(f), and a school that receives that approval is said to be "SEVP-certified," see, e.g., id. § 214.2(f)(4).

-40. The requirements for obtaining SEVP certification are set out in 8 C.F.R. § 214.3.

-41. To begin the SEVP certification process, a school must "file a petition for certification" with DHS using an online portal known as "the Student and Exchange Visitor Information System," or SEVIS, and pay a filing fee.
-Id. §§ 214.3(a)(1), 103.7(d)(2)(i).

-42. The requirements for obtaining initial SEVP certification (the "Initial Certification Criteria") are enumerated in the governing regulation.
+- 49. As relevant here, in order to qualify for an F-1 visa, a noncitizen must: (1) "hav[e] a residence in a foreign country which he has no intention of abandoning"; (2) be "a bona fide student qualified to pursue a full course of study"; and (3) "seek[] to enter the United States temporarily and solely for the purpose of pursuing such a course of study ... at an established college, university, ... or other academic institution ... particularly designated by him and approved by the Attorney General."
+8 U.S.C. § 1101(a)(15)(F)(i) (emphasis added). - 50.
+The statutorily mandated process by which schools are "approved by the Attorney General" to host students who hold F-1 visas is administered by SEVP, a subcomponent of ICE (within DHS).4 - 51.
+The process for seeking the required approval is known as "SEVP certification," see, e.g., 8 C.F.R. § 214.3(f), and a school that receives that approval is said to be "SEVP-certified," see, e.g., id. § 214.2(f)(4). - 52.
+The requirements for obtaining SEVP certification are set out in 8 C.F.R. § 214.3. - 53.
+To begin the SEVP certification process, a school must "file a petition for certification" with DHS using an online portal known as "the Student and Exchange Visitor Information System," or SEVIS, and pay a filing fee.
+Id. §§ 214.3(a)(1), 103.7(d)(2)(i). - 54.
+The requirements for obtaining initial SEVP certification (the "Initial Certification Criteria") are enumerated in the governing regulation.
 The school "must establish at the time of filing" that it: (A) "[i]s a bona fide school"; (B) "[i]s an established institution of learning or other recognized place of study"; (C) "[p]ossesses the necessary facilities, personnel, and finances to conduct instruction in recognized courses"; and (D) "[i]s, in fact, engaged in instruction in those courses."
 Id. § 214.3(a)(3)(i)(A)-(D).

-43. After receiving its initial certification, a school must petition to renew that certification every two years, see id. § 214.3(h)(2); 8 U.S.C. § 1762(a).

-44. To "be eligible for recertification," the school must establish that: (A) it "[r]emains eligible for [initial] certification in accordance with paragraph (a)(3)(i) of this section" (that is, it continues to satisfy the four Initial Certification Criteria); and (B) the school and its Designated School Officials (DSOs) have "complied during its previous period of certification ... with recordkeeping, retention, and reporting requirements and all other requirements of paragraphs (g), (j), (k), and (l) of this section" (the "Compliance Criteria").
-8 C.F.R. § 214.3(a)(3)(ii)(A)-(B); see also id. § 214.3(h)(2)(iii)(B) (stating that individual DSO compliance may be considered).

-3 For ease of reference, Harvard refers to Defendants collectively as "DHS" from this point forward.
+4 For ease of reference, Harvard refers to Defendants collectively as "DHS" from this point forward.
 References in the INA to the Attorney General are generally understood also to refer to the DHS Secretary.
 See 6 U.S.C. § 236(b) (transferring many functions relating to federal immigration law to the Secretary of Homeland Security).